Alfresco/alfresco-ng2-components/docs/content-services/content-action.component.md

 #### System handler

-This action simply execute one of the f built-in actions described above:
+This action simply execute one of the built-in actions described above:

    ```html
    <adf-document-list [contentActions]="true"...>